Fellows

 Jorge Anaya

-Student Access Programming, Resident Fellow
+Senior Assistant Director, Student Access Programming, Undergraduate Admissions; Resident Fellow

 Jorge Anaya (he/him/his), born and raised in Los Angeles, CA, majored in History of Science, Medicine, and Public Health as a member of the Yale class of 2019.
 As an undergraduate, Jorge was heavily involved in residential college life and passionate about mentoring local Latinx high school students.
 Currently, Jorge serves as the Assistant Director of Student Engagement for the Yale College Dean’s Office and coordinates the FGLI Community Initiative, an administrative hub focused on developing resources and programming aimed at enriching a first-generation and/or low-income (FGLI) student’s sense of thriving during their years at Yale.